Monster Madness Halloween Party for Kids

 Skip the scary Halloween fete and host a friendly monster bash party, perfect for little ones who aren't into ghosts and goblins.
 Spread the word about your party with our fun invitations.
 Download our free template and start inviting guests.
 Then start planning your monster-ific get-together.
 We'll show you how: colorful decorations, fun activities, and a buffet fit for any creature.

 Don't forget to invite these gentle giants.
 The silly monster paper cutouts add fun to the party scene.
 Download our free template and print to your desired size.
 Trace the pieces onto the back of wrapping or scrapbook paper.
 Cut out all the pieces.
 Outline the edges and details with a black marker.
 Glue smaller details to the torso and let dry.
 Tape figures to the inside of glass-paned doors, windows, or walls.
-Go to the next slide for the boy monster.
+Go to the next slide for the monster's friend.

+Monster food never looked so friendly.
 Brightly colored icings, fondants, and candies transform plain cupcakes into monster masterpieces.
 Follow our step-by-step decorating instructions, using fondant, icing, and sprinkles to embellish your creations.